 Have you ever thawed chicken to cook for dinner, only to have your plans change?
 Can you refreeze the chicken for another night?
 This article will answer all your questions on if and how to refreeze chicken safely.

 Meal plans don't always go perfectly.
-At least mine don't.
 If I have everything mapped out like in the meal prep for weightloss plan, then it usually works well.
-However, a lot of weeks, I am winging it.
+But, there's always those times when life doesn't go as expected.

 I’ve had days that have completely gone off course, leaving me with no option but to change my plans.
 And yeah, I do sometimes throw the dinner lineup aside and scramble some eggs in a pinch.